PaquitoSoft/JSQA/README.md

 ```

 Web server starts listening on port 5000 by default, so open up a browser and point it to [http://locahost:5000](http://localhost:5000)

+TODO
+====

+- Use the same instance application to analyze several projects
+- Save a history of the projects analysis.